Stream Successfully: 6 Mistakes to Avoid When Starting a Podcast

 #2 Write and Pre-Record Episodes Before Launching

-Getting the right tone and words into your podcast can be very difficult because shows are designed to sound natural, but when you’re working with a pre-determined script or outline, it’s easy to sound like you’re reading off a paper.
-While it’s definitely important to plan out your show—how you’re going to introduce topics, what discussion points you’d like to hit—it’s equally as important to make the conversation flow.
+While it’s definitely important to plan out your show—how you’re going to introduce topics, what discussion points you’d like to hit - it’s equally as important to make the conversation flow.
 You should practice each episode several times before recording the final version to make sure that you’re comfortable with the content and can make it sound organic.

-Another common mistake beginner podcasters make often is not recording several episodes before releasing.
-From the podcasters’ perspective, you’re putting an immense amount of pressure on yourself by writing, recording and editing a new podcast every week.
 When you give yourself the time to create each episode perfectly before releasing it into the world, you’ll create a much better product.
 From the listeners’ point of view, one episode is usually not enough to really get a feel for the show, especially if you’re planning to feature different topics each time.
 Even if your first episode grabs someone’s attention, it will be difficult for them to remember to tune in for the following release of a new episode as they’ve only been exposed to the podcast once.

 Pre-Record Episodes Before Launching